 Tottenham Tract, Simcoe County Forest (6631 2nd Line New Tecumseth, about 1.5 km north of Highway 9, south of Tottenham)

 Karen Stephenson (www.ediblewildfood.com) will identify plants and describe their edible and medicinal values, ending off with a wild-plant beverage (bring your own mug).
 Karen is a certified Master Naturalist who has been a forager for over ten years and a wild food educator for five.
 Cost: $20.
 Pre-registration required, spaces are limited to ensure a high quality experience for all participants.
-Register here.
+To register, click here.

 Find Mushrooms Fascinating?